 “I said I could live anywhere, as long as I’m near an airport,” Duensing, now a retired air traffic controller, said.

 Young had family in Clark County, and a best friend who lived in Camas, so the family found themselves drawn to Southwest Washington.

-“We were coming to Camas and I saw there was an opportunity for a pizza (shop),” Duensing said, noting that downtown Camas hadn’t had a true pizza parlor since Twilight Pizza closed its downtown location in 2007.
+“We were coming to Camas and I saw there was an opportunity for a pizza (shop),” Duensing said, noting that downtown Camas hadn’t had a true pizza parlor since Twilight Pizza closed its downtown location around 2013.

 “I said, ‘If there’s ever an opportunity to open (a pizza shop) here, I want to do it,'” Duensing said.